cosmic-plus/js-ledger-wallet/README.md

 ## Feedback & More

-You'll find several ways to contact me on https://cosmic.plus.
+You'll find several ways to contact me at <https://cosmic.plus>.